-In Collaboration with Colorado State University's School of Global Environmental Sustainability, The Climate Leadership is organized by a select group of twenty-two students representing five high schools in the Poudre School District, in Fort Collins, Colorado.
+In Collaboration with Colorado State University's School of Global Environmental Sustainability, The Climate Leadership is organized by a select group of nine students representing different high schools in the Poudre School District, in Fort Collins, Colorado.

 The Climate Leadership Summit is a well-established event designed by high school students, for high school students, for the purpose of building climate literacy, environmental career awareness, and collaborative leadership.
 Opportunities (both in school and out of school) for youth to collaborate and learn about climate and environmental issues and leadership are not accessible for many.
 Since its founding 2017, over 1,200 students from across Northern Colorado have attended the Climate Leadership Summit.
 Now a co-organized event between CSU and Poudre School District, we seek to expand access and serve many more students.